-We finally compared a subset of parameters deriving from our software to those offered by the commercial holter software, in order to validate our signal processing algorithms.
-For these purposes, another 2-hours ECG recording has been measured on a pathological volunteer, with the same experimental setup previously showed.
-The volunteer was a cardiopathic subject, aged 68.
-The two records were both windowed in twenty-four 5-minutes segments, which were individually processed, carrying out a set of 24 measures for each record and for each parameter.
-ECG signals were windowed to enlarge the dataset to be compared, and because five minutes is the recommended duration for short-term ECG analysis [25].
-Since holter software only provides HRV measures in time and frequency domains, validation analysis was carried out on a subset of two representative parameters, one for each HRV field, which are computed by both systems: standard deviation of normal-to-normal beats (SDNN) for time domain, and the ratio between low and high frequency spectral power (LF/HF ratio) for frequency domain.
-The agreement between measures has been assessed by means of root mean square error (RMSE), Passing-Bablok regression and Bland-Altman analysis.
+We finally compared a subset of parameters derived from our software to those provided by the commercial Holter software in order to validate our signal processing algorithms.
+To this end, a further 2-h ECG recording was measured using a 68-year-old volunteer experiencing a pathological disorder (cardiopathic), with the same experimental setup as used previously.
+The two records were then windowed in terms of 24 five-minute segments, which were individually processed, carrying out a set of 24 measures for each record and for each parameter.
+The ECG signals were also windowed to enlarge the dataset for the comparison, and because five minutes is the recommended duration for short-term ECG analysis [25].
+Since Holter software only provides HRV measures in the time and frequency domains, validation analysis was carried out on a subset of two representative parameters, one for each HRV field, which were computed by both systems, that is, the standard deviation of normal-to-normal beats (SDNN) for the time domain, and the ratio between low- and high-frequency spectral power (LF/HF ratio) for the frequency domain.
+The agreement between the measures was assessed using root mean square error (RMSE), PB regression and Bland–Altman analysis.

-Results
+4. Results

-RR intervals comparison
+4.1.
+RR interval comparison

-RR series were compared using Passing-Bablok (PB) regression.
-It was proposed in 1983 as a method for testing the agreement of two sets of measurement achieved by different systems [37]-[38].
-PB regression searches for a linear relationship between measures from the two systems and returns slope and offset of the fitting linear model.
-The systems can be considered equivalent if the confidence intervals of slope and offset contain respectively 1 and 0.
-In Table II results of PB regression for RR intervals are reported.
+The RR series were compared using PB regression.
+This method was first proposed in 1983 as a method for testing the agreement between two sets of measurements obtained via different systems [37], [38].
+Here, the PB regression involved searching for a linear relationship between the measures from the two systems and the returns slope and offset of the fitting linear model.
+The systems could be considered as equivalent if the confidence intervals of slope and offset contained 1 and 0, respectively.
+Table II shows the results of the PB regression for the RR intervals.

-Signal Waveform Comparison
+4.2.
+Signal waveform comparison